-STEP 4 - CLEANING THE CONCRETE
+STEP 4: CLEANING THE CONCRETE

 This step is crucial prior to acid-etching the floor.
-If you are shot-blasting or diamond grinding the floor, proceed to step 5A.
+If you are shot-blasting or diamond grinding the floor, proceed to step 5a.
 All foreign material (oil, grease, brake fluid, tar, paint, etc...) has to be removed prior to acid-etching to ensure a good mechanical bond to the concrete.
-Failure to do so will result in the paint sticking to the roller cover and not to the floor while applying.
+Failure to do so will result in the coating sticking to the roller cover and not to the floor while applying.
 This is why the preparation of the floor is vital to ensure years of durability.
-A quality concrete and/or oil and grease cleaner is available through Griot's Garage and also readily available in your local hardware store.
+Oil and Grease Cleaner is available through Griot's Garage and comparable products are also readily available in your local hardware store.
 Sweep or vacuum prior to cleaning and follow the manufacturer's recommended instructions.
 Rinse thoroughly with a pressure washer following cleaning.